orangemn6/docs/content/school/biology/cell-membrane-transport.md

 #### Endomembrane System

-The endomembrane system is a system of many organelles which are connected by vesicles.
+The endomembrane system is a system of many [[organelles-info-chart|organelles]] which are connected by vesicles.

 *   Nuclear envelope